 By the time of the second King session (around October), Bill finally had to let Egbert go.
 His permanent replacement was baritone/pianist Lonnie Slappey, who had had his own band in Philadelphia.
 (In the mid-50s, he'd end up with John Coltrane.)
 A sixth member, added just for the session, was saxophonist/clarinetist Ben Kinyard.
 The songs recorded were "I Love You More Each Day" and "What Can I Do?", both led by Bill Johnson.
 The last mention I can find of Egbert Victor is when he was part of the entertainment at a party thrown by DJ, ringside announcer, and newspaperman Joe Bostic in January 1954.

 I couldn't find many listings for the group's appearances, but in November 1949, they were at the Showboat in Philadelphia, along with Larry Darnell.
-Then, in May of 1950, the Musical Notes were off on a tour of Canada.
+They were back at Allentown's Astor in time for New Years Eve.
+Then, in May of 1950, the Musical Notes were at Ibach's in Wilmington, Delaware, before leaving on a tour of Canada.
+On the way back, they played the Town Pump in Detroit.

 By late 1950, there was a big shakeup in the group.
 By the time the dust had settled, guitarist Skeeter Best had left.
 He'd been drifting more and more into jazz and wanted to go back to Juliard to study.
 Bassist Jimmy Robinson wandered away for a while, and pianist Lonnie Slappey was gone too.
 Now, the Musical Notes consisted of Bill Johnson (vocals and alto sax), Gus Gordon (vocals and drums), soprano Shirley Moore (vocals and piano), and alto Eileen "Bassy" Chance (vocals and bass; she'd been in Tiny Davis' Hell-Divers and her voice sounded a lot like Gus').
 A December 1950 ad has them at the Rose Room of the Majestic Hotel in Cleveland.
 They were back there in May 1951, by which time they'd been all over the country, as well as having had a month-long engagement in Hamilton, Ontario.